Carols by Candlelight

 Bath Bach Choir each year brings Christmas to Bath with its Carols by Candlelight, a programme that blends the traditional with the original, the festive with the fantastic.
 The choir was conducted by Nigel Perrin, whose humour created a warm and relaxed atmosphere, encouraging the audience regularly into song throughout the evening – an evening that lifted spirits and brought home the true magic of Christmas.
 Hearing Bath Bach Choir proved to be a real treat, one I will not reserve for just Christmastime.

 Beverley Willbourne, review of Carols by Candlelight 2018

-Each night, a retiring collection will be taken to support these charities:
+2019 retiring collection to support these charities: